alex-haozheng/alex-haozheng/README.md

     <img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white" alt="Twitter Badge"/>
   </a>
   <h1>
-  Hi, I'm <a href="https://yunfeiluo.github.io/">Yunfei Luo</a>
+  Hi, I'm <a href="https://github.com/alex-haozheng">Alex Zheng</a>
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </h1>
   </div>
 </div>

 ### :man_technologist: About Me :
-Yunfei Luo is a Ph.D. student (incoming class of Fall 2023) in the <a href="https://datascience.ucsd.edu/" target="_blank">Halıcıoğlu Data Science Institute</a> at the <a href="https://ucsd.edu/" target="_blank">University of California San Diego</a>, supervised/advised by <a href="https://www.tauhidurrahman.com/" target="_blank">Prof. Tauhidur Rahman</a>.
-His research focuses on applied machine learning, multimodal learning, and multitask learning, along with applications in digital health, computer vision, signal processing, and human-computer interaction.
+Hi
 <br/><br/>
-Yunfei received his dual B.S. and M.S. in computer science from the <a href="https://www.cics.umass.edu/" target="_blank">Manning College of Information & Computer Science</a> and his B.S. in mathematics from the <a href="https://www.umass.edu/mathematics-statistics/" target="_blank">Department of Mathematics and Statistics</a> at <a href="https://www.umass.edu/" target="_blank">University of Massachusetts Amherst</a>.
+Alex received his B.S. in computer science from the <a href="https://www.cics.umass.edu/" target="_blank">Manning College of Information & Computer Science</a> and his B.S. in mathematics from the <a href="https://www.umass.edu/mathematics-statistics/" target="_blank">Department of Mathematics and Statistics</a> at <a href="https://www.umass.edu/" target="_blank">University of Massachusetts Amherst</a>.
 At UMass Amherst, he was working on digital healthcare machine learning research in <a href="https://groups.cs.umass.edu/infofusion/" target="_blank">InfoFusion Lab</a>, supervised/advised by <a href="https://www.cics.umass.edu/people/fiterau-brostean-ina" target="_blank">Prof. Madalina Fiterau</a>.
 He was also working on satellite imagery based computer vision research in <a href="https://ds.cs.umass.edu/" target="_blank">Center for Data Science</a>, supervised by <a href="https://people.cs.umass.edu/~smaji/" target="_blank">Prof. Subhransu Maji</a>.

 ---